MetaMask/metamask-desktop/docs/architecture.md

 ### Web Socket Server

-All communication with MetaMask desktop is done using a WebSocket server, powered by [ws](https://github.com/websockets/ws).
+All communication with MetaMask Desktop is done using a WebSocket server, powered by [ws](https://github.com/websockets/ws).

 When the background connection is first required, a single WebSocket connection is created from the MetaMask extension to MetaMask Desktop, this is abstracted using the [WebSocketStream](../packages/common/src/web-socket-stream.ts) and the required [encryption](encryption.md) is initialised.

-Whenever the extension background page receives a new connection, we immediately pipe the UI stream to the WebSocket stream so all requests received by the background page in the extension are forwarded to MetaMask desktop, and all responses from MetaMask Desktop are ultimately sent back to the extension UI.
+Whenever the extension background page receives a new connection, we immediately pipe the UI stream to the WebSocket stream so all requests received by the background page in the extension are forwarded to MetaMask Desktop, and all responses from MetaMask Desktop are ultimately sent back to the extension UI.

 The WebSocket server is initialised in the [DesktopApp](../packages//app/src/app/desktop-app.ts) class.